 Stories of credit card companies raising interest rates on just about everybody—even customers with perfect credit, no debt, and no late payments—continue to roll in.

-That’s because the CARD Act takes effect this winter and will restrict credit card companies’ ability to raise interest rates on existing customers.
 If you thought credit card companies were committing usury in the past with APRs of eighteen, or twenty percent; you ain’t seen nothing yet.
 Cardholders are seeing their rates go as high as 29.9 percent; there’s even a story of man who received a credit card offer at 79.9 percent APR!

 In general, your credit card company must notify you of any changes to your account, including interest rate increases, by mail (or electronically if you have consented to receive legal disclosures online).
 Unless you pay late.
 Most cards’ terms and conditions include a clause that allows them to raise your interest rate if you pay late or go over your credit limit; no notification required.

 She received a letter yesterday detailing the change.
 Unlike other rate increases I have seen, however, this notice had an interesting clause.
-If my wife were to transfer a balance of $3,000 or more to the card (plus a fee), Citi would actually lower her rate to 9.9 percent on the balance transfer and all future purchases until 2011.
+If my wife were to transfer a balance of $3,000 or more to the card (plus a fee), Citi would actually lower her rate to 9.9 percent on the balance transfer and all future purchases.
 Obviously, Citi is just trying to make some money off this account.
 Since we always pay the balance in full and the card has no annual fee, they never get a dime from us in interest.

-Just be sure to watch the mail.
+So, be sure to watch the mail.

 A lot of these credit card rate increase notices look like junk mail.
 But if you miss them, you may miss your opportunity to opt-out of the rate increases.

-How to Opt-Out of Rate Increases
+How to opt-out of rate increases

 When your credit card company raises your interest rate arbitrarily (i.e., not because you paid late), they must give you the opportunity to opt-out.
 Usually, you must contact the card’s customer service to opt-out.
 If you opt-out: